Cadet College Kohat: History

+The foundation stone of Cadet College Kohat was laid by Governor West Pakistan, Malik Amir Muhammad Khan on 19 April 1964.
+The first entry of 58 cadets was inducted in 8th class in April 1965 in Jinnah House.
+Lt Col (Retd) Faizullah Khan Khattak was the founder Principal of this premier residential academic institution.
+Although the College does not prepare cadets purely for military career, yet in 1971 out of 107 cadets, 95 were selected for Commission in Defence Forces-a record percentage of success achieved by any single educational institution in the country.
+However, a large number of cadets also opt for professions such as medical, engineering, business management and civil services etc. Ever since its inception, the College has displayed outstanding results in SSC and HSSC Board Examinations.
+The College has bagged a number of Presidential Awards for academic excellence besides excelling in co-curricular and extra- curricular activities.

 The first entry of cadets was accepted in April 1965.
 Academic work started with 58 cadets and one boarding house called Jinnah House.
 Lt.
 Col. (Retd.)
 Faizullah Khattak (late) was its founding Principal.

 Admin block

 Cadet College Kohat has a large body of administration.
 This body of administration has its offices in Admin Block.
 Adjacent to admin block is the Principal's office.
 Admin Block has the following offices: